 enough surplus for all living expenses and even some extra.
 But it

-should be understood that this is not like having a regular job that
+should be understood that this is not like having a regular 40 hour a week job that

-provides a weekly paycheck of the same amount coming in, the income
+provides a regular paycheck of the same amount coming in.
+With art sales the income

 varies month to month.
 But as long as artists are selling, more in some